 Thai Luffa Green Curry

-Thai cuisine transforms luffa into vibrant, aromatic curries that balance sweet, salty, sour, and spicy flavors.
+Thai cuisine transforms luffa into vibrant, aromatic curries with Southeast Asian influences that balance sweet, salty, sour, and spicy flavors.
 Green curry is particularly popular for luffa, as the herbaceous curry paste complements the vegetable's mild sweetness.

 Ingredients: